-From cooling towers to piping to storage tanks, industrial water infrastructure is subject to microbial contamination, biofilms, corrosion and microbial-induced degradation.
+From cooling towers to piping to storage tanks, industrial water infrastructure is subject to microbial contamination, biofilms and microbial-induced corrosion.
 You depend on coatings to protect your capital assets.
-You want your water systems to operate as efficiently as possible and to reduce fresh water consumption.
+You want your water systems to operate as efficiently as possible and to reduce fresh water consumption and maintenance/cleaning cost.
 Exigence has developed SymbiCoat™ coatings monomers that stabilize chlorine on submerged surfaces.

 If your customers are looking for improved water infrastructure protection, consider adding SymbiCoat™ functionality into your coatings or specialty polymers.

 SymbiCoat™ monomers have been designed for incorporation into industrial coatings formulations and specialty polymers.
 The functionality that SymbiCoat™ monomers provide is particularly suited for end-uses where sodium hypochlorite is employed in routine cleaning or maintenance of assets and environments, and high-performance microbial control is a necessity.